-The last few weeks, have been incredible for me, in that I’ve been totally outside my comfort zone.
+The last few weeks, have been incredible for me because I’ve been out of my comfort zone.

 What’s a Money Martyr?